OpenThermochronology/ftee/README.md

 ---
 ### ABOUT ftee

-Calculate alpha-loss correction for U-Th-Sm/He dating, using Monte-Carlo model for several symmetrical geometries for apatite, zircon, titanite/sphene, monazite and rutile.
+Calculate alpha-loss correction for U-Th-Sm/He dating, using a Monte-Carlo model for several symmetrical geometries for apatite, zircon, titanite/sphene, monazite and rutile.
 The geometries are: ellipsoid (includes sphere); cylinder and flattened cylinder (pinacoidal only); and tetragonal prism (pinacoidal or with optional pyramidal terminations; includes cube).
 The current version is 1.13.

 ---
 ### AUTHOR